graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For each {argument} in the document
+- For each {argument} in the document:
   - Let {argumentName} be the Name of {argument}.
   - Let {argumentDefinition} be the argument definition provided by the parent field or definition named {argumentName}.
   - {argumentDefinition} must exist.

 **Explanatory Text**